 On top of making room for new student loans, your lender might sell your student loans based on where you are in the student loan life cycle.
 For example, some lenders specialize in funding loans but aren’t equipped to manage them once they’ve been disbursed.

-In short, selling student loans can be a way for lenders to offload some responsibilities.
-And also allow them to make some capital and produce more student loans.
+In short, selling student loans can be a way for lenders to offload some responsibilities and allow them to make capital to produce more student loans.

-The process of selling student loans doesn’t affect what you owe or your repayment.
-It can, however, mean a change in your loan servicer and it may take up to 60 days for the transfer to take place.
+The process of selling student loans doesn’t affect what you owe, your interest rate or your repayment terms.
+It can, however, mean a change in your loan servicer, and it may take up to 60 days for that transfer to take place.

 If your student loans are sold, your lender is required to notify you about the change.
 You should receive two letters: